shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

 .. image:: _static/software/rpi_disk6.png
    :width: 320px

-After saving, insert the microSD card into your Raspberry Pi and turn on the power.
-At this point, you must connect your Raspberry Pi to your monitor with an HDMI cable and connect a USB or wireless keyboard and mouse.
+At second, insert the microSD card into your Raspberry Pi 3 and turn on the power.
+Then, connect the Raspberry Pi to the monitor with an HDMI cable and connect a USB or wireless input devices.
 The initial user ID is ``turtlebot`` and the password is ``turtlebot``.
 The user ID and password can be changed later if you want to.

 .. image:: _static/software/login.png
    :width: 600px